 - That it is a clustered node, and

 - The other nodes of the cluster should contact this host on IP address 10.10.10.10.

 Be sure to specify the correct IP address for your node.

 The looker-db.yml file would contain the database credentials, such as:

 host: your.db.hostname.com username: db_user database: looker dialect: mysql port: 3306 password: secretPassword

 Where Looker stores Git SSH deploy keys depends on the release when the project was created:

-- For projects created in a pre-4.8 release, the deploy keys are stored in the server’s native SSH directory,
+- For projects created in a pre-Looker 4.8, the deploy keys are stored in the server’s native SSH directory,

-- For projects created in 4.8 or a later release, the deploy keys are stored in a Looker-controlled directory,
+- For projects created in Looker 4.8 or later, the deploy keys are stored in a Looker-controlled directory,

 Modifying a Looker Cluster